machinalis/iepy/docs/active_learning_tutorial.rst

 Creating a relation
 -------------------

-To create a relation, first :doc:`open up the web server <tutorial>` if you haven't already, and use a web browser to navigate on `http://127.0.0.1:8000 <http://127.0.0.1:8000>`_.
+To create a relation, first `open up the web server <tutorial.html#open-the-web-interface>`__ if you haven't already, and use a web browser to navigate on `http://127.0.0.1:8000 <http://127.0.0.1:8000>`_.
 There you'll find instructions on how to create a relation.